-Dear Friends, Let us begin by thanking you for your partnership.
+OPPORTUNITY FOR ALL AT GRACE PLACE We embrace diversity, equity, and inclusiveness, knowing that amazing ideas come from everyone.
+Modeling these values makes us better educators.
+We listen to all voices, we welcome all opinions, and we learn from our differences.
+That is the Grace Place way.
+FROM OUR LEADERSHIP Dear Friends, Let us begin by thanking you for your partnership.
 Grace Place thrives through partnerships with so many - donors, parents, volunteers, community organizations, Collier County Public Schools and, of course, our student learners.
 Potential is unlimited, with an education.
 But, that opportunity is not universal for underrepresented youth.
 Many of our students who experienced acute learning loss during the pandemic were already behind grade level, living in households faced with choosing essentials over academic support, tutoring, test prep, arts, athletics, and even high school graduation.
 By investing in education and educators, and providing powerful, collaborative opportunities, we vastly increase the number of students who graduate, find their career and enjoy a life they deem a success.
 Our programs continue to perform very well.
-We accomplish this through several elements that make us the best at what we do: - Hiring and retaining phenomenal team members who have a passion for changing lives, and see students and their families as their highest priority every day. - Building organizational capacity around staffing, strengthening our balance sheet and ensuring that we can deliver quality. - Expanding our data collection to make informed decisions on program development better measure the impact our programs have on each learner.
+We accomplish this through several elements that make us the best at what we do: - and see students and their families as their highest priority every day. - ensuring that we can deliver quality. - better measure the impact our programs have on each learner.
 With each new year, we work to inspire and empower learners to pursue their passions and potential with zeal.
 Introducing our youngest learners to an academic setting and helping them feel ready to start.
 Introducing our parents to how best to support students.
 And introducing our high school students to what life after graduation can look like.
 All of our students have great potential and great expectations of themselves.
 We believe their full potential is in reach.
 Our 2023 Impact Report highlights how we work to sustain existing programs while providing more individualized opportunities for learners to gain exposure, skills, and preparation for what life will bring.
 Their potential is key to our prosperity and to our learners developing into the talented and diverse workforce that Naples needs.
 Long-term viability through financial partnerships with donors is required for students to reach their potential.
 Some people would say we are in the Potential Business.
 Thank you for helping our students reach their potential.
-James W Bosscher Jim Bosscher Immediate Past Chair, Board of Directors